 For one, in the world of air travel, time is money; the less money you spend, the more time you're likely to spend in the airport.
 If you're willing to make a stop or two rather than fly direct, or if you'll take on a layover more than 12 hours long, you'll save some dough.
 (Just keep in mind all that money you'll be tempted to spend at Chili's to Go, Starbucks, and Cinnabon, and the savings might evaporate.)
 Here are the other key things to keep in mind when searching for that deal.

-Do know there is no one magic bullet
+1. There is no one magic bullet

 Moreover, there are plenty of myths online about how to get the cheapest tickets.
 It is not cheaper to buy tickets on Tuesday, for example, and there is no evidence to support that searching incognito results in better-priced fares, says travel expert Nomadic Matt.